Make/choose a Donation

 Concerts & Fundraisers

 For the 2021-2022 Season we will present five scheduled concerts, beginning with the Concert scheduled for October 24, 2021.
 All concerts will be at the Paradise Performing Arts Center at 6 pm on the dates indicated on the schedule.
 We will hold our Winter Fundraiser: From the Symphony With Love, at 6 PM at a location to be announced, in Paradise on February 13, 2022.
 Please stay tuned for change in time and location!

 We have openings for the following instruments:

 ARLENE HARMS Young Artist COMPETITION Auditions

-Outstanding young musicians from school age up through college years are invited to audition in the Arlene Harms Competition for the George & Patricia Martin “Young Artist Award.”
+Outstanding young musicians from Elementary school age up through High School are invited to audition in the Arlene Harms Competition for the George & Patricia Martin “Young Artist Award.”
 This competition is held annually in the early Spring.
+Auditions this year are being held at the Paradise Adventist Academy at 5699 Academy Drive, Paradise on February 16, 2022.
+Select the button below to obtain an application.

 The Paradise Symphony Orchestra invites qualified musicians of all ages to apply for membership in our mentoring program.
 We are currently taking applications for mentorship in the string sections of the orchestra.

 Dr. Lloyd Roby is the Conductor of the Paradise Symphony Orchestra.
 His love of the Paradise Orchestra stems from the people he has the pleasure of working with in the orchestra, the Symphony Board of Directors, and the many wonderful Community members he has met at PSO functions.
 “The Board and musicians work so hard and accomplish so much – and the community is so very supportive!” he says enthusiastically.
 He and his wife Nancy have built a new home in Paradise.

 He has a lifelong love of orchestral music.
 After a brief stint in the Army, he enrolled at Duquesne University where he earned a Bachelor of Science in Music Education and prepared for a career in music performance.
 He also earned his Master of Music from Northwestern University, and his Doctor of Music from Indiana University, graduating with Honors and an extended membership in Phi Kappa Lambda, the national Music Honorary association.